krunch3r76/gc_spyu/README.md

 # gc_spyu
-Obtain cpu information i.e. model information from specific providers and persistently store for later retrieval.
+Obtain cpu model information from specific providers and persistently store for later retrieval.
 Optionally, pry into topology information.

 The current Golem network conceals model the model information of providers.
 While obtaining model specifications is possible utilizing the yapapi repository (Golem code), itis limited to getting model information about random providers.
 The problem gc_spyu solves is facilitating the procurement of specific provider's model information.
 Additionally, the platform's reported topology can be downloaded.